 What is the UK Climate Change Act?
-The UK Climate Change Act 2008 was the first legally binding climate change act worldwide that commits the UK to reduce its carbon dioxide emissions by 80% by 2050 from 1990 levels.
+The UK Climate Change Act 2008 was the first legally binding national climate change act worldwide.
+It commits the UK to reduce its carbon dioxide emissions by 80% by 2050 from 1990 levels.
 Under the Act, the UK government must produce binding emission targets (Carbon Budgets) every five years.
-An Independent Committee on Climate Change was created under the Act to advise the UK government on these targets and potential policy options.
-Since 2008, five carbon budgets have been implemented which currently run up to 2032.
+An Independent Committee on Climate Change was created under the Act to advise the UK government on these targets, progress towards reaching them, and potential policy options.
+Since 2008, five carbon budgets have been implemented, which currently run up to 2032.
 Find out more.